 If you are interested in learning what it means to be an obligate carnivore, read on.
-In this article, we explain why cats are obligate carnivores and what this means for you as the cat’s owner.
-Let’s get started.
+We explain why cats are obligate carnivores and what this means for you as a cat owner.

 Are All Cats Carnivores?

-All cats are carnivores.
-More so, cats aren’t just carnivores.
-Instead, they are obligate carnivores.
+All cats are carnivores—specifically, obligate carnivores.
 What this means is that all cats, whether wild or domesticated, absolutely require meat for their biological health and well-being and cannot be transitioned to a plant-only diet.

-An obligate carnivore is an animal that can depend only on meat in order to survive.
+An obligate carnivore is an animal that requires nutrients only found in animals.
 The reason for this is that obligate carnivores cannot digest plants properly or get enough nutrients from them.
-As a result, obligate carnivores need meat to survive.
+As a result, obligate carnivores need to consume other animals to survive.

 Can Cats Be Vegan?

-Because cats are obligate carnivores, they cannot be vegan.
+Since cats are obligate carnivores, they cannot be vegan.
 Even house cats that do a bad job at hunting require meat to survive.
-It is for this reason that you should never feed your cat a vegan or even vegetarian diet – it needs meat to survive.
+It is for this reason that you should never feed your cat a vegan or even vegetarian diet.
+They need meat to survive.

-Biological Features Of Your Cat That Make It An Obligate Carnivore
+Biological Features of Your Cat That Make Them an Obligate Carnivore

-Nearly all of your cat’s calories need to come from meat-based protein and some fat.
-Unlike most omnivores and herbivores, obligate carnivores like cats do not need any carbohydrates to survive.
+The nutritional requirements of cats mandates that nearly all of your cat’s calories need to come from meat-based protein and some fat.

 Can I Feed My Cat Meat Instead of Cat Food?